breakin/snestistics/docs/tutorial-1.md

 Once you have your trace file you are ready to generate the assembler source.
 We assume that you are running snestistics from a shell such as bash or cmd.exe and that you've gotten snestistics pre-built for your platform somehow.
 The minimal command line parameters to generate assembler output are (put them on one line, newlines here to make it easier to read!)
 ~~~~~~~~~~~~~~~~
 snestistics
-  -romfile battle_pinball.smc
+  -romfile battle_pinball.sfc
   -tracefile trace0.trace
   -asmfile pinball.asm
   -reportfile pinball_report.txt
 ~~~~~~~~~~~~~~~~
-This assumes that you are standing in the directory where you've placed _battle_pinball.smc_ and _trace0.trace_.
+This assumes that your working directory is where you've placed _battle_pinball.sfc_ and _trace0.trace_.
 The outputs will be _pinball.asm_ and _pinball_report.txt_.
 There might be other output files (depending on settings for our snes9x variant but they can be ignored.
-There are many more [options available](DOC COMMAND LINE) but lets concentrate on these for today.
+There are many more [options available](DOC COMMAND LINE) but let's concentrate on these for today.

 It is very important to note here that some games will work flawlessly out of the box while some will simply cause an error here (or even a crash).
 If you want to work on a game and you encounter issues here, don't hesitate to contact us and we will fix the issue.
 There are some known limitations discussed in the [snestistics readme](https://github.com/breakin/snestistics/).